kailash-manasarovar/statement/docs/timeline/2024/january.md

 - It's very weird.
 I realize now it was all completely planned and set up.
 - I immediately stop communicating with him and delete the twitter account I had created.

+### Novel entries

+- There are additions to this period in Ireland related to something Steve said to me, an email exchange between myself and him, and some interesting communications.

 ## I buy an iPhone

 - I take a colleague's advice and buy and iPhone in the hope it will impede hackers.